PainterQubits/Unitful.jl/docs/src/index.md

 ## Features

 - Can dispatch on the dimensions of a quantity.
-Consider the following toy example, converting from voltage or power ratios to decibels and assuming a 50 Ohm load:
+Consider the following toy example, converting from voltage or power ratios to decibels:

 ```jldoctest
 julia> dB(num::Unitful.Voltage, den::Unitful.Voltage) = 20*log10(num/den)